iterative/dvc.org/content/docs/studio/index.md

 - Use the power of Git to track and preserve all your experiments.

-- Run [CI/CD](https://en.wikipedia.org/wiki/CI/CD) for your ML projects on cloud resources of your choice without any new tools.
+- Run experiments for your ML projects on cloud resources of your choice without any new tools.